The Women's Top Twenty Five

-The top 25 teams in The Associated Press’ women’s college basketball poll, with first-place votes in parentheses, records through Dec.
-25, total points based on 25 points for a first-place vote through one point for a 25th-place vote and previous ranking
+The top 25 teams in The Associated Press’ women’s college basketball poll, with first-place votes in parentheses, records through Jan.
+1, total points based on 25 points for a first-place vote through one point for a 25th-place vote and last week’s ranking:

 |